hashicorp/lineal/docs/docs/dev-logs/dev-log-two.md

 ## Step 7: Rethink dimensions

 At this point we have a very respectable chart, but is it Web Scale™?
-As users of the web, expect charts to adapt to our screen dimensions.
+As users of the web, we expect charts to adapt to our screen dimensions.
 And as developers of the web, we expect systems of components to encapsulate common problems such as resizing and stretching to fill the contents of a containing element.

 With Lineal, that's where `Lineal::Fluid` comes in.
-It uses [ember-resize-modifier](), which uses a `ResizeObserver` to get pixel dimensions of a wrapping element and then yields those dimensions to its children.
+It uses [ember-resize-modifier](https://github.com/elwayman02/ember-resize-modifier), which uses a `ResizeObserver` to get pixel dimensions of a wrapping element and then yields those dimensions to its children.
 This way we can style layout components using whatever we want (`%`, or `vw`, or `fr` or whatever) while still getting pixel values to use in our scales and visual encodings.

 The tricky gotcha here is that our ranges cover the plottable area of a chart, which doesn't include our axes.
 Furthermore, we don't know the dimensions of our axes until they have been rendered.
 In the future Lineal will provide utilities for doing a two-pass render that dynamically updates a chart's scale's ranges based on the axes dimensions, but for now we can do something that's "good enough" with best effort CSS.